niku1991/bitget-trading-bot/README.md

 python auth_test.py
 ```

+This script will:
+1. First try to find working Bitget API endpoints
-This script will verify that your API credentials are working correctly by making a simple API call to Bitget.
-If successful, you'll see your account balance displayed.
+2. Then verify that your API credentials are working correctly
+3. Display your account balance if authentication is successful

-Common authentication errors include:
+Common authentication errors and their solutions:

-- **apikey/password is incorrect** (code 40012): Check your API key and passphrase
+- **apikey/password is incorrect** (code 40012):
+  - Check your API key and passphrase
+  - Create new API credentials on Bitget

-- **sign signature error** (code 40009): Check your API secret key
+- **sign signature error** (code 40009):
+  - Check your API secret key
+  - Ensure your computer's time is synchronized

+- **Request URL NOT FOUND** (code 40404):
+  - This is now handled automatically by the endpoint discovery feature
+  - The bot will try multiple endpoint formats until it finds one that works

 If you encounter authentication issues, try the following:
 1. Make sure there's no leading/trailing whitespace in your credentials